Bruno-Diego/copacabana-pp5/README.md

 Throughout the process of building this website, I have used various sources online to help me fix bugs & tackle problems, in addition to various modules to build the functionality of this website:

-- The Code Institute **Boutique Ado** walkthrough project provided a lot of the site's original functionality, which was then modified, customized and expanded.
+- The Code Institute's **Boutique Ado** walkthrough project provided a lot of the site's original functionality, which was then modified, customized and expanded.

-- The code institute  **I Think Therefore I Blog** walkthrough were also consulted whenever needed.
+- The Code Institute's **I Think Therefore I Blog** walkthrough was also consulted whenever needed.

 - The images for this project were taken from [Burst](https://burst.shopify.com/).

 - The Favicon for this project was made from [Favicon.io](https://favicon.io/).

-- The icons for this project were taken from the [Font Awesome](https://fontawesome.com/) libary.
+- The icons for this project were taken from the [Font Awesome](https://fontawesome.com/) library.

 - The fonts for this project were taken from [Google Fonts](https://fonts.google.com/).

-- To better understand the code I also used several topics of the [Django documents](https://docs.djangoproject.com/en/4.1/) and countless posts from [Stack Overflow](https://stackoverflow.com/).
+- To better understand the code I also used several topics from the [Django documents](https://docs.djangoproject.com/en/4.1/) and countless posts from [Stack Overflow](https://stackoverflow.com/).

 ---
 ## Acknowledgements